 Izzard Ink Publishing does not recommend this method.
 Later we found out that two very qualified editors from a well-known book publisher had read the manuscript but the author decided not to make any of their changes.

-Since the quality of content was inadequate the author released the book for free across all eBook platforms.
-Over the next six months reviews came back and they were not favorable even for a free book.
+Since the quality of the content was inadequate the author released the book for free across all eBook platforms.
+Over the next six months, reviews came back and they were not favorable even for a free book.

 Book Publisher Conversation

 Your book really is a 7 to 12-hour conversation with a reader.
 The editor is there to help you not lose focus and keep the readers’ attention with quality content.
 A good professional editor with a stellar track record will want you to be as successful as possible.
 After all, if you are successful they are successful.
 It is always difficult to get constructive criticism about a literary work that you have poured our heart and soul into.
 Sometimes it feels like a hard punch to the face.

 So take a few days to really digest the feedback from the editor, then make the necessary changes to your manuscript.

 Please do not just BOLD, italicize and or underline the parts of your manuscript that you consider boring.